joshua28East/google-maps-challenge/README.md

 ## 📌 Overview
 This coding challenge is designed to assess problem-solving skills and the ability to work with minimal guidance.
 The goal is to build a web application featuring:

-✅ An interactive Google Map
+✅ An interactive Google Map<br>
-✅ Address Autocomplete for location search
+✅ Address Autocomplete for location search<br>
-✅ Droppable pins with fun location details
+✅ Droppable pins with fun location details<br>
-✅ Click-to-drop pins with info-windows
+✅ Click-to-drop pins with info-windows<br>
-✅ A creative "wow factor" feature
+✅ A creative "wow factor" feature<br>

 ## 🛠️ Setup & Installation